10 Questions about Featured and Knowledge Panels with Tomas Ignatavicius @Builtvisible

 Q2: What would be the main differences in SERP patterns for informational keywords, versus commercial?

-Since the research for the CTRStudy tool, we're noticing informational keywords trigger a lot more featured snippets and knowledge panels than commercial keywords.
+By looking at our monthly SERP CTR research data, we're noticing informational keywords trigger a lot more featured snippets and knowledge panels than commercial keywords.
 There are some cases where a keyword triggers a featured snippet and ads on the same search page, mostly when the search intent is not stated.
 Here is an example:

 Informational Intent